smnorris/bcfishpass/scripts/model_habitat_lateral/README.md

 ## Usage

+When using the remote DEM:

+    make

-If using a locally stored DEM file, set environment variable `DEM10M`:
+If using a locally stored DEM, it is possible to speed up the jobs by running in parallel.
+Do this by setting environment variable `DEM10M` and telling make to run concurrent jobs:

     export DEM10M=/path/to/my/dem.tif

-Run the scripts with `make`, optionally running processing in parallel by specifying the number of jobs:

     make -j 8

 ## Output